athraalbahli/udacity-connect/arcade-game-master/README.md

 ### How to Play
+ * Download the project folder and then open index.html
  * Select the character by clicking on the on it
  * Use the keyboard arrows to move the player to the right,left,up and down
  * Avoid runing into the bug , otherwise you will lose one live and go back to the begining